Dr. Yi-Ying Lin

 Before joining the College of Saint Rose, Lin taught several courses and supervised Master-level students at the University of Rochester.

-Dr. Lin currently teaches Social & Cultural Foundations in Counseling, Clinical Counseling Skills, Lifespan Development Issues, and Professional Orientation & Ethical practice.
+Dr. Lin currently teaches Social & Cultural Foundations in Counseling, Clinical Counseling Skills, Counseling Theory and Practice, and Introduction of Family Counseling.

 1. Understanding cultural encounters in counseling and supervision, particularly how demographic factors (e.g. race, gender, ethnicity, and language) influence effective counseling and supervision.

 2. Exploring ideologies as unique cultural factors influencing individual psychological wellbeing, specifically, how the endorsement of East Asian ideologies shape culturally-informed behavior, attitudes, and wellbeing.